Opsoh/opsoh-privacy/README.md

 Any files, documents, or images you use in OpsOh apps remain on your device and are never uploaded to external servers.

+This Privacy Policy applies to all apps published by OpsOh.
+This policy may be updated from time to time.
+Continued use of our apps constitutes acceptance of the updated policy.

 If you contact us for support, we may receive your email address and message, which will only be used to respond to your inquiry.